Blog Fitness Upper Spine Stretches: How To Relieve Upper Back Pain And Stiffness

 2. Engage your core: Keep your legs relaxed and press your pelvis into the mat.

-3. Lift your chest: Inhale and gently lift your upper chest off the floor, using your back muscles (not your hands).
+3. Lift your chest: Inhale and gently lift your upper chest off the floor, using your back muscles (rather than pushing through your hands).

 5. Lower slowly: Exhale and return to the starting position, repeating 10 times.